 In 1976, Dr. Brian Brady, a U.S. government scientist, made a specific prediction for a huge seismic event to take place in Lima, Peru in July of 1981.
-While the prediction itself was remarkably detailed, the theory supporting it was completely opaque.
-(Olsen, 1989) Brady’s theory had not been tested or published for peer review.
+While the prediction itself was remarkably detailed, the theory supporting it was completely opaque (Olsen, 1989 p.
+41).
+Brady’s theory had not been tested or published for peer review.
 During the lead up years to the event, things got complicated.
 Egos, priorities, agendas and protocol hijacked opportunities for proper, coherent, scientific critique.
 Peruvian officials and the public were confused by the lack of a reliable feed of information.
 The unstable political situation at the time led Peruvian citizens to think that their government was using the prediction to continue military control (Olsen, 1989 p.
-131; Sol and Turan, 2004).
+131; Sol & Turan, 2004).
 The predicted quake did not occur.
-But, widespread disorder, loss of tourism, decrease in property values and general public unrest did resulting in an estimated economic damage in Lima of $50 million (Mileti and Fitzpatrick, 1993 p.
+But, widespread disorder, decline of tourism, decrease in property values, and general public unrest resulted in an estimated economic damage in Lima of $50 million (Mileti & Fitzpatrick, 1993 p.
 55).

 The lack of following scientific protocol led to the situation getting out of hand.
 This episode is an example of a loss of objectivity by the chief scientist, the failure of the scientific community to address a serious situation in a coordinated way, and government agencies accepting rumors and pursuing misguided agendas without accurate information.

 Government inaction in this entirely preventable situation was devastating.
-The situation was a heartbreaking testimony to the vulnerability of the poor to manipulation by authority.
+The situation was a heartbreaking testimony to the vulnerability of the poor to manipulation by authority (Bruce, 2001).

 Iben Browning was a scientist with unconventional ideas who took his claim directly to the media who gave it wide coverage.
 He pronounced that an earthquake on the New Madrid fault in the US Midwest would be triggered in December 1990 by tidal forces.
 In light of his prediction, serious social disturbances occurred.
 When the quake did not occur, he was ridiculed.
-Sol and Turan (2004) note that one can not use the defense of free speech to support predictions such as this since they create social disturbances with harmful consequences.
+Sol & Turan (2004) note that one can not use the defense of free speech to support predictions such as this since they create social disturbances with harmful consequences.
+Your speech has consequences.

 Boxing Day Tsunami

-The Sumatra-Indian Ocean tsunami of 2004 was an example of lack of coordinated monitoring, notification and evacuation procedures that caused an enormous and mostly preventable loss of life.
-Fifteen minutes after the quake that generated the deadly tsunami, U.S. scientists at the Pacific Tsunami Warning Center in Hawaii sent out a bulletin.
-In spite of attempts they made to contact counterparts in other countries, the calls were not answered, the information and warning did not get through.
+The Sumatra-Indian Ocean tsunami of 2004 was an example of lack of coordinated monitoring, notification and evacuation procedures that caused an enormous and mostly preventable loss of life (Revkin, 2004).
+Fifteen minutes after the offshore quake that generated the deadly tsunami, U.S. scientists at the Pacific Tsunami Warning Center in Hawaii sent out a warning bulletin.
+In spite of attempts they made to contact counterparts in other countries, the calls were not answered; the information and warning did not get through.
 Thousands died along populated coastlines completely unaware of the incoming surge scientists knew was coming.

-Dr. Phil Cummings of Australia had pushed for an expansion of the tsunami network into the Indian Ocean.
+Back in 2003, Dr. Phil Cummings of Australia had pushed for an expansion of the tsunami network into the Indian Ocean.
 Formation of a study group was met with resistance from participating countries and the network was never expanded.
-In hindsight, it was noted that Dr. Cummings had predicted the damage that would be done to Sumatra and India.
+In hindsight, it was noted that Dr. Cummings had accurately predicted the damage that would be done to Sumatra and India.
 This event put the new word “tsunami” into the vocabulary of many citizens around the world.

 Giampaolo Giuliani forecasted the 2009 L’Aquila earthquake in Italy based on radon ground emission readings – a scientifically questionable (but not outlandish) theory.
 Giuliani was reported to authorities for “spreading panic” by broadcasting his warnings weeks before the predicted event.
 Italian scientists assured the townspeople that quakes were not predicable and officials forced Guiliani to remove warnings from the internet (Neild, 2009; Mackey, 2009).
 When the predicted quake did not occur on the expected date, March 29, the Italian Civil Protection Agency denounced Guiliani as “an imbecile” (Israely, 2009).
 A quake occurred on April 6 destroying the central city of L’Aquila and killing more than 300 people.